Too tired to think about dinner? How to reduce the mental load of food

 • More: Do I have a protein, some veg or fibre, a carb, and something easy to make it taste good?

+This can take a lot of pressure off, save time and money, and reduce waste.
 Because if you come home on a Wednesday night and you have salmon, broccoli, sweet potato and olive oil in the house, you already have the components of a balanced meal.
 You don't need inspiration or an elaborate sauce.
 You don’t even need to start Googling recipes while hungry.
+You just need to put the pieces together.

 Think in building blocks